 According to Fortune Magazine, Power Home Remodeling is among the very best large companies to work for in Chicago.
 Power Home Remodeling ranked #2 on Fortune’s Best Workplaces list for 2018.

-Power Home Remodeling’s Denver office ranked as the #3 top small sized workplace for 2018.
-This is our Denver offices first appearance on the list which is determined based on employee feedback generated through company satisfaction surveys.
+Power’s Denver office ranked #3 small sized workplace for 2018 by Top Workplaces.
+For instance, this is Denver’s first appearance on the list which is based on employee feedback generated through company satisfaction surveys.

-Power Home Remodeling’s Co-CEO Asher Raphael discusses why he chose to rent three billboards outside of Cleveland, Ohio enticing LeBron James to come to Philly, and the national dialogue led by #PhillyWantsLebron.
+Power’s Co-CEO Asher Raphael discusses why he chose to rent three billboards outside of Cleveland, Ohio, with hopes of enticing LeBron James to come to Philly.
+To illustrate the national dialogue, the campaign used #PhillyWantsLebron.

 Power Home Remodeling ranked #4 on Philly.com’s Top Workplaces List for large businesses in the Philadelphia area.

 Based on employee feedback, Power Home Remodeling ranked #3 on Fortune Magazine’s Best Companies to Work For in Texas List for 2018.

 The Atlanta Constitution Journal ranks Power Home Remodeling among the top 150 workplaces in the Atlanta area.
 Based on employee feedback, Power’s Atlanta Office ranks #7 in the small sized business category for 2018.

 Fortune shares advice for landing a job with Power Home Remodeling and other awesome companies included on their Best Companies to Work For List in 2018.